IVC Filter Placement

 What happens during IVC filter placement?

-You will like supine on the operating table as the nurses give you IV sedation and connect you to monitors that track your vitals.
+You will lay supine on the operating table as the nurses give you IV sedation and connect you to monitors that track your vitals.
 Your doctor will administer local anesthesia and make a small incision, usually in the thigh.
 They will insert a thin tube (catheter) into the cut and through a large vein to reach the IVC.
 They will use X-ray imaging and contrast dye to check the movement of the catheter.
 Once in place, they will release a collapsed IVC filter from the catheter, which will expand and attach to the vein walls.

 What is the recovery like?